If Henry De la Beche ever thought himself criticized with undue harshness (and he did), it might have had something to

-In contrast to his fellow gentlemen, De la Beche actually had to work for a living.
+In contrast to his fellow gentlemen, De la Beche had to work for a living in the 1830s.
 He had inherited a Jamaican sugar plantation that had provided a tidy profit — until the slaves working it were emancipated.
 Afterwards, he assumed a post as a geological surveyor, appointed the director of a survey of England and Wales in 1835, and his job often kept him away from scholarly meetings and debates he wanted badly to attend.
 Moreover, any criticism of his findings implied incompetence and jeopardized his employment.
 Although the criticism worried him, he and his job survived.

 De la Beche's career actually marked the beginning of a transition in geology as more geologists began to pursue the science as paid professionals.
 Having been a gentleman of leisure, he was in a good position to bridge the gap between those who had pursued geological studies in their leisure time and those who earned a living from it.
 His old nemesis Murchison eventually succeeded him as the head of the geological survey.
-Besides their long association, maybe De la Beche's own need to work prompted De la Beche to be unusually sympathetic toward Mary Anning, whose contributions were not always acknowledged by other scientists.
+Besides their long association, maybe De la Beche's own need to work encouraged his sympathy for Anning, whose contributions were not always acknowledged by other scientists.

 Despite some financial disadvantages, De la Beche enjoyed considerable success in geology, and was elected as president of the Geological Society of London in 1847 and again in 1848.
 He successfully petitioned Parliament for money to study Britain's soils and mineral deposits.
 And he used his 1848 presidential address to the society to pay Anning a public tribute.